abdnh/trdict/README.md

 ## Notes

 [1]: GoldenDict is too ancient to support relatively modern JavaScript.
 I had a go at using Babel to transpile the website to something that can be understood by GoldenDict, but I had no success so far.
+I ended up converting the dictionary data to the DICT format and using it with GoldenDict; see [tdk2dict](https://github.com/abdnh/tdk2dict/).